 Using a milk foamer is a convenient alternative for those who don’t have access to a steaming wand.

-Remember to clean your milk foamer according to the manufacturer’s instructions to maintain its performance and durability.
+Clean your milk foamer following the manufacturer’s instructions for optimal performance and longevity.

 Foaming milk with a French Press is a creative alternative to traditional milk frother.